System for Connected Living

 The world today is urbanizing quicker than ever before.
 More than half of the world’s population currently lives in urban areas.
 The UN projects this figure to increase to 68% by 2050.
 Consequently, the urban environment is increasingly the stage in which life plays out for most people.
 Loneliness is, however, not limited to cities, but it is exactly this density and proximity of people that, perhaps ironically, can intensify loneliness.
 Through recent developments in cognitive neuroscience, we now have a deeper understanding of the many ways our environment shapes our wellbeing and social behavior.
 The way we organize our cities can help or hinder social connection .

 The home is arguably the most important indoor environment in our lives .
 A home is more than a shelter from the elements, but plays an important role for our social, developmental, and cognitive processes.
 This space is closely related to our senses of trust, safety, and belonging.
-However, in most cities today, housing is less treated as a human habitat, as it is a financial instrument.
+However, in most cities today, housing is less treated as a social good, as it is a financial vehicle.
 While cities around the world are struggling with providing enough housing for its rapidly growing population, quantity is not the only factor of this housing crisis.
 We also need adequate housing that can support, nourish, and enrich our social and cultural identity and diversity .

 © FRAMLAB - ALL RIGHTS RESERVED